Site Network: LetThereBeNight | 400yrs | Nightwise | Paper Plate Education | PHM Planetarium | AstroCamp | Gosh Dim It | Transit of Venus

 Under the Stars

 Sky Quality Meter LensWith guidance from the National Optical Astronomy Observatory (NOAO), all students in grades 3-8 will quantify the limiting magnitude of the stars by observing Orion from home at night.
-They will then compare their backyard observations of Orion with seven star charts that having increasing numbers of visible stars.
-Small student teams from each of 13 schools will concurrently quantify sky glow throughout the district using hand-held SQMs.
+They will then compare their backyard observations of Orion with six star charts that having increasing numbers of visible stars.
+Small student teams from each of 14 schools will concurrently quantify sky glow throughout the district using hand-held Sky Quality Meters (SQMs).

 Let There Be Night relates directly to the scientific method.
+The question we are asking: "How much of the night sky have we already lost?"
 Experimental controls are considered.
 Observations will coincide with the New Moon so that the moon does not influence the brightness.
 Observations will occur after astronomical twilight (when the sun is 18 degrees below the horizon) so that the sun does not contribute light to the night sky.
 The teams with the SQMs will always observe from the same locations on school grounds to insure continuity and reproducibility.
 The main variable in quantifying sky glow across our community is location.
 For the naked eye observations, over 6,000 students observing from home will be spread across 105 square miles of urban, suburban, and rural areas.
-The digital readings will come from the thirteen school sites.
+The digital readings will come from the fourteen school sites.

-Society & Technology: When does our society need outdoor lighting, and what are the trade-offs of lighting technology?
+Society & Technology: When does our society need outdoor lighting, and how do we prioritze the trade-offs of lighting technology?

 In the Classroom

-Each PHM teacher will receive a free Let There Be Night DVD, courtesy of the PHM Educational Foundation.
+Each PHM teacher has received a free Let There Be Night DVD, courtesy of the PHM Educational Foundation and Jordan Toyota.
 Multiple resources on the DVD complement the planetarium visit, allowing teachers to pick age-appropriate chapters or activities for their respective classes.
+Teachers, please view these contents and intersperse age-appropriate resources in your classroom with your regular curriculum.

-Each school will have a Let There Be Night DVD, which will have chapters of dark sky content for teacher consideration.
+Each teacher will have a Let There Be Night DVD, which will have chapters of dark sky content for their consideration.
 Better outcomes are likely if each teacher peruses the DVD and then modifies the material to suit his or her (and the class') needs.
+Please note that Disc #2 has several folders of valuable content that can be opened from a computer, beyond the five presentations that appear on the menu of a DVD player.
+If you are unsure how to access those files, see the illustrated instructions for opening Disc 2.
+Most of those files are also available on the DVD web page.

 Teachers will guide the students in answering key questions: